Human rights in Saudi Arabia: Driving

-LGBT rights
+LGBTQ rights

-LGBT rights in Saudi Arabia are unrecognized as the official religion of the Kingdom views homosexuality and transgenderism as sins that need to be eliminated or corrected.
-Homosexuality is frequently a taboo subject in Saudi Arabian society and is punished with imprisonment, corporal punishment and capital punishment.
-Transgender people are generally associated with homosexuality and doctors are banned by the Saudi Ministry of Health from giving hormone replacement therapy to transgender people seeking to medically transition.
-In 2017, two transgender Pakistanis were allegedly tortured to death by Saudi police.
-Police later denied the reports.
+Same-sex sexual activity is illegal in Saudi Arabia under Sharia and is punishable by imprisonment, flogging, or the death penalty.
+There is no legal recognition of LGBTQ rights.
+Transgender people may also face prosecution for violating gender norms or dress codes.
+In March 2017, Pakistani activists alleged that two transgender women from Pakistan were tortured to death by Saudi police following a raid in Riyadh in which 35 transgender people were arrested.
+Saudi authorities denied the reports, stating that no one had been tortured and that one Pakistani national had died of a heart attack while in custody.

+Doctors in Saudi Arabia are prohibited from providing hormone replacement therapy or other gender-affirming medical treatments to transgender people.
+Official guidelines issued by a Ministry of Health-affiliated committee classify gender dysphoria as a mental illness and direct physicians to offer only psychological treatment.

 Human trafficking

-Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labour and commercial sexual exploitation.
-Men and women from Central Asia, the Middle East, and Africa, and many other countries voluntarily travel to Saudi Arabia as domestic servants or other low-skilled labourers, but some subsequently face conditions indicative of involuntary servitude.
+Saudi Arabia is a notable destination country for men and women trafficked for the purposes of slave labor and commercial sexual exploitation.
+Men and women from Central Asia, the Middle East, and Africa, and many other countries voluntarily travel to Saudi Arabia as domestic servants or other low-skilled laborers, but some subsequently face conditions indicative of involuntary servitude.

 Women, primarily from Asian and African countries are trafficked into Saudi Arabia for commercial sexual exploitation; others were kidnapped and forced into prostitution after running away from abusive employers.

 Some Saudi men have also used contracted "temporary marriages" in countries such as Mauritania, Yemen, and Indonesia as a means by which to sexually exploit migrant workers.
 Women are led to believe they are being wed in earnest, but upon arrival in Saudi Arabia subsequently become their husbands' sexual slaves, are forced into domestic labor and, in some cases, prostitution.
 Prostitution is illegal in Saudi Arabia.